mjl-/mox/README.md

 ## How do I import/export email?

-Use the "mox import maildir" or "mox import mbox" subcommands.
+Use the import functionality on the accounts web page to import a zip/tgz with maildirs/mbox files, or use the "mox import maildir" or "mox import mbox" subcommands.
 You could also use your IMAP email client, add your mox account, and copy or move messages from one account to the other.

-Similarly, see the "mox export maildir" and "mox export mbox" subcommands to export email.
+Similarly, see the export functionality on the accounts web page and the "mox export maildir" and "mox export mbox" subcommands to export email.

 ## How can I help?